Gold's Gym: Gold's Gym Japan

+Gold's Gym Arabia

+The franchise group Gold's Gym Arabia has over 70 gyms in Saudi Arabia.
+The owner of the group is Batterjee Holding Co. in Jeddah.
+The gyms use state-of-the-art Matrix Fitness equipment.
+Gold's Gym has become a pioneer in female fitness in Saudi Arabia.

 Criticism

 Numerous customers have reported that Gold's Gym franchises have acted in dishonest and unscrupulous ways.
 They cite advertised deals not being honored, billing irregularities, contract terms being fraudulently altered by sales staff after signing, and problems canceling accounts or relocating.
-A Gold's Gym in Provo, Utah was successfully sued for fraud in 2006, for changing a contract after it was signed in 1999.
+A Gold's Gym in Provo, Utah, was successfully sued for fraud in 2006, for changing a contract after it was signed in 1999.

 An accusation of the same conduct of fraud arose again in 2017: on February 10, 2017, the billing processor for the gyms, Paramount Acceptance, and 26 companies under the VASA Fitness name (including new gyms since 2014) were served with a consumer class action lawsuit with numerous causes of action including fraudulent misrepresentation, violations of the Telephone Consumer Protection Act, and violations of the Utah Consumer Sales Practices Act.
 The plaintiff published the entire complaint.

 After ten years of litigation involving a licensing agreement for a fitness center in St. George, the Utah Supreme Court affirmed a decision to deny attorney fees to Gold's Gym even though Gold's Gym prevailed in the underlying litigation (Gold's Gym International, Inc. v.
 Chambers, 2020 UT 20).